Baccata/tagless-blogpost/docs/tagless.md

 Expressing the signature of a construct in terms of **capabilities** rather than **datatypes** is an approach to inversion of control that abides by the least power principle and increases separation of concerns.

-The **cats** and **scalaz** ecosystem provides **typeclasses** encoding of a fair number of **capabilities**, which are usually enough to express your logic.
+The **cats** and **scalaz** ecosystem provides **typeclasses** encoding of a fair number of **capabilities**, which are usually enough to express most of your logic.

 ## Capabilities, typeclasses and datatypes